41rumble/ai-agent-tracker/README.md

 ### Google-it Fallback

-If OpenAI web search is not available or fails, the system falls back to using the `google-it` package, which:
+If neither OpenAI option is available or if they fail, the system falls back to using the `google-it` package, which:

 - Scrapes Google search results
 - Validates all URLs before processing